Microcytic Anemias

 Board Trap

 Ferritin can be falsely NORMAL in concurrent inflammation/malignancy.
 Check both ferritin AND iron/TIBC.
-Also: IDA does NOT cause thrombocytosis; that's chronic disease anemia's move.
+Also: iron deficiency CAN cause reactive thrombocytosis.
+Platelets are not the discriminator.
+Ferritin and TIBC are.

 Most Common Causes by Age